avoutsas67/epi-poc-converter/portal/README.md

 This angular application uses a proxy.
 The configurations of the proxy can be obtained from the `proxy.conf.json` file.

-Please make sure your server's base url is the same as the one present in the `target` property of the `proxy.conf.json`.
+Please make sure that your server's base url is the same as the one present in the `target` property of the `proxy.conf.json`.
 For example, if your server's url is `xyz.com`, the `target` property should be as follows:
 `"target" :"xyz.com/"`